EdgeVerve/oe-service-personalization/README.md

 1. Datasource support.
 Datasources can be service-oriented.
 (Such as a web service).
 Hence support for sorting, filtering, etc may be limited.
-Therefore operations which pre-apply may not give expected results.
+Therefore operations which pre-fetch may not give expected results.

 2. Using custom functions (`postCustomFunction` or `preCustomFunction`).